-Shot at a castle in Hungary over two months on a mix of money provided by Pepsi (to slyly fund a bottling plant they were setting up there) and author William Peter Blatty's EXORCIST profits, THE NINTH CONFIGURATION (1980) is a dark mix of anti-war/ masculinity deconstruction craziness (based on Blatty's 1968 novel, Twinkle, Twinkle, Killer Kane) that could only have come out in the late 1960s-early 1970s, but didn't.
-Released at the dawn of the 80s it's understandable the film wouldn't make any sense until the 21st century when DVD could help it sneak quietly away from it's uncouth 1980s brethren and back into the realm of 70's anti-Vietnam / cold war satires and post-traumatic masculine character studies-- DR. STRANGELOVE, ONE FLEW OVER THE CUCKOO'S NEST, M*A*S*H, CATCH-22, TAXI DRIVER and APOCALYPSE NOW--to which it belongs.
+Shot at a castle in Hungary over two months on a mix of money provided by Pepsi (to slyly also fund a bottling plant they were setting up there) and author William Peter Blatty's EXORCIST profits, THE NINTH CONFIGURATION (1980) is a dark mix of anti-war/ masculinity deconstruction craziness (based on Blatty's 1968 novel, Twinkle, Twinkle, Killer Kane) that could only have come out in the late 1960s-early 1970s, but didn't.
+Released at the dawn of the 80s instead, it so fittingly missed its own zeitgeist, and so was understandable the film wouldn't make any sense until the 21st century when DVD could help it sneak quietly away from it's uncouth 1980s brethren and back into the realm of 70's anti-Vietnam / cold war satires and post-traumatic masculine character studies-- DR. STRANGELOVE, ONE FLEW OVER THE CUCKOO'S NEST, M*A*S*H, CATCH-22, TAXI DRIVER and APOCALYPSE NOW--to which it belongs.
 Blatty, himself, directed.
 With a powerful hand!

-Catholic spirituality lifting a man from the darkness, but then making him question the light; masculine psyche-probing in an inmates running the asylum line-blur; BILLY JACK-style pacifist vs. bikers mythologizing; the garroting of children --it's all wrapped up in a a story about a remote experimental military officer's mental hospital which blossoms under the loving leadership of a Kane, a guy crazier than Gregory Peck in SPELLBOUND.
-Said fella is played by the perennially underrated Stacy Keach, whose tight, pulp magazine face, scarred lip, musically complex voice and eerily round eyes make him ideal as a mix of Christ and cobra, Gandhi and Golem.
+So as with EXORCIST there's Catholic spirituality lifting a man from the darkness, but then making him question the light.
+There's also masculine psyche-probing in an inmates running the asylum, BILLY JACK-style pacifist vs. bikers mythologizing, and the garroting of children, wrapped up in a a story about a remote experimental military officer's mental hospital which blossoms under the loving leadership of a Kane, a guy crazier than Gregory Peck in SPELLBOUND.
+Said fella is played by the perennially underrated Stacy Keach, whose tight, pulp magazine face, scarred lip, musically complex voice, and eerily round eyes make him ideal as a mix of Christ and cobra, Gandhi and Golem.
 He says his lines like he's barely holding back toppling Gomorrah, reaching for an olive branch like Samson might reach for a wig he knows in advance is far too small for him.

-Kane condones the inmates' cuckoo plans to--among other things--dig elaborate GREAT ESCAPE-style tunnels to freedom.
-There's communal madness afoot and you get a real sense that production was a real boondoggle for cast and crew, with the Bavarian beer hall/castle interior carrying a smoky post-party Sunday afternoon frat house vibe.
-Murky cloudy day photography uses exterior castle shots, lunar crucifixion, and Vietnam flashback dream sequences to break up the drearily-lit, mostly indoor scenes of bemused doctors and their carousing patients.
-After awhile the washed-out dreariness of the film fosters that dopey feeling you get when you wake up with hangover on a friend's couch and start drinking watery beer from the still-some-foam-left tap, and while it cures your hangover it makes you more existentially depressed than comfortably numb.
-The camaraderie of hairy, foul-mouthed bros playing pool and cavorting around the room with you does nothing to quell your heartsick longing for some girl you stayed up all the previous night with, and anti-depressants don't exist yet, and it's a lonely on a cold, rainy Sunday afternoon mix of aching in the shoulders and jaws, a nonspecific heartsickness that overtakes you while you wait for the pot dealer to come back from wherever.
+Kane doesn't interfere, even with the inmates' cuckoo plans to--among other things--dig elaborate GREAT ESCAPE-style tunnels to freedom, though they are hardly imprisoned.
+There's communal madness afoot and you get a sense that production was a real boondoggle for cast and crew, with the Bavarian beer hall/castle interior carrying a smoky slightly melancholic post-party Sunday afternoon frat house vibe.
+Murky cloudy day castle exterior establishing shots punctuate little scenes.
+Lunar crucifixion, and Vietnam flashback dream sequences break up the drearily (naturalistically) lit, mostly indoor scenes of bemused doctors and their carousing patients.
+After awhile the washed-out images foster that dopey feeling you get when you wake up with hangover on a friend's couch and start drinking watery beer from the still-some-foam-left tap, and while it cures your hangover it makes you more existentially depressed than comfortably numb, but numb enough it's bearable.
+The camaraderie of hairy, foul-mouthed bros playing pool and cavorting around the room with you does nothing to quell your heartsick longing for some girl you stayed up all the previous night with, and know you shouldn't call her yet but are dying to anyway but don't have her number, and anti-depressants don't exist yet, and it's a lonely on a cold, rainy Sunday afternoon mix of aching in the shoulders and jaws, a nonspecific heartsickness that overtakes you while you wait for the pot dealer to come back from wherever so you can get the hell out of there.
 You can barely care about the pool score and each clack of the balls hearts your eyes, at such time every earned laugh is like a stray sunbeam in your cloudy constellation and you can feel the need for amusement and male bonding like a junky in permanent withdrawal.
-The cigarettes, the watery beer, the laughs all combine to lift the spirits, for three or four minutes, then the mood passes and the terrifying, cold burn of the shadowed soul in torment chills the November air once again.
+The cigarettes, the watery beer, the laughs all combine to lift the spirits, ever so slightly, for three or four minutes, then the mood passes and the terrifying, cold burn of the shadowed soul in torment chills the November air once again.

 Believe it or not, I can also vouch for the authenticity of the 'letting the inmates run the asylum" approach, having interned at Bellevue's alcohol clinic in '01.
 Our head doctor was a sexy Swiss woman with huge antler horns in her ears and an office full of bizarre trinkets she'd collected from Africa.
 When Keach shouts "Where's the love, man!" at the stern staff sarge, or just keeps reading and drinking as Billy Cutshaw (Scott Wilson) hams it up with tantrums and wearily Marx Brothers-esque anarchy, I'm reminded of when this doctor would do the same thing, patiently listening as nutty patient rambled excitedly away for hours on end in her office while I tried to figure out the admittance software and quietly watched the clock.